Boris Becker deported from UK after serving eight months of prison sentence

 Boris Becker has been freed from prison and deported from the UK after serving eight months of his sentence.

-The former world number one turned BBC commentator was declared bankrupt on June 21 2017 – owing creditors almost £50 million – over an unpaid loan of more than £3 million on his estate in Majorca.
+The former world number one turned commentator was declared bankrupt on June 21, 2017 – owing creditors almost £50m – over an unpaid loan of more than £3m on his estate in Majorca.

 The 55-year-old German, who has lived in the UK since 2012, was expected to serve half of his sentence behind bars but was released on Thursday morning and deported, the PA news agency understands.